15 Unforgettable Places to Visit in Cuba

 While there are truly endless things to do in Havana, these are just some of the highlights that we recommend to all visitors:

-- Check out the Fábrica de Arte Cubano, a mixed-used arts and performance space beloved by everyone from Anthony Bourdain and Questlove to Michelle Obama, and names one of Time Magazine’s World’s 100 Greatest Places.
+• Check out the Fábrica de Arte Cubano, a mixed-used arts and performance space beloved by everyone from Anthony Bourdain and Questlove to Michelle Obama.
+It was named one of Time Magazine’s World’s 100 Greatest Places.

 Havana offers much more to its visitors than just the vintage car show on constant display in the streets that you may have in mind when visiting.
 If you spend a few days in Havana exploring the city, you’ll be able to do the best of the city.